Gunmen kill four at Shi'ite Muslim gathering in Karachi

 Provincial police chief Allah Dino Khwaja told reporters men on two motorcycles fired on the gathering.

-Four people were killed and another three wounded, Nasir Aftab, a senior police officer, said.
+Four people were killed and three others wounded, Nasir Aftab, a senior police officer, said.

-Violence and crime has dropped significantly in Karachi since the launch of a paramilitary operation in the city three years ago, but targeted attacks still occur frequently.
+Violent crime has dropped significantly in Karachi since the launch of a paramilitary operation in the city three years ago, but targeted attacks still occur frequently.

 Shi'ite Muslims make up about 20 percent of Pakistan's 190 million people, and sectarian attacks against them - including bombings and targeted attacks - have become increasingly common in recent years.